On a conjecture on Hodge loci of linear combinations of linear subvarieties: Construction of the ideal of a Hodge class

 For a fixed pair of such planes $\Pi_1,\Pi_2$, the space of hypersurface containing $\Pi_1\cup \Pi_2$ has codimension

 Since a hypersurface of degree at least 3 cannot contain a family of linear space of half its dimension, we find that the total codimension equals

-In particular, the tangent space has the same dimension as the actual space and therefore is smooth. \end{proof} \begin{remark} Note that if $X$ contains two pairs of $k$-planes intersecting in codimension $c$ then the Zariski closure of $\NL(\Pi_1,\Pi_2)$ is singular at $X$. \end{remark}
+In particular, the tangent space has the same dimension as the actual space and therefore is smooth. \end{proof} \begin{remark} Note that if $X$ contains two pairs of $k$-planes intersecting in codimension $c$ then the Zariski closure of $\NL(\Pi_1,\Pi_2)$ is singular at $X$, but $\NL(\Pi_1,\Pi_2)$ is smooth at $X$. \end{remark}

 \begin{definition} Let $\gamma_1,\dots,\gamma_r$ be Hodge classes on $X$.
 Fix a point $(a_1:\dots :a_r)\in \Ps^{r-1}(\Q)$.
 We say that we have \emph{excess tangent dimension} at $(a_1:\dots:a_r)$ if

 \end{definition} The Hodge locus $\NL(\gamma)$ does not alter if we replace $\gamma$ by a multiple of $\gamma$, hence this locus depends only on the point in $\Ps^{r-1}(\Q)$.
 In particular, if $\gamma\in H^{2k}(X,\Q)_{\prim}\cap H^{k,k}(X,\C)_{\prim}$ it makes sense to define $\NL(\gamma)$.